 Name of Academy/setting

 Child's name

 Group/class/form

 Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

-•

 Family Contact Information

 Name

 Phone no. (work)

 (home)

 (mobile)

 Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

 Clinic/Hospital Contact

 Name

 Phone no.

 G.P.

 Name

 Phone no.

-Who is responsible for providing support in Academy

-Describe medical needs and give details equipment or devices, environmental issu of child's symptoms, triggers, signs, treatments, facilities ies etc.

-Name of medication - dose, method of administration, when to be taken, side effects, contraindications, administered by/self-administered with/without supervision.
-If this is a controlled drug - detail the arrangements required for storage, administering and disposal Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for Academy visits/trips etc Other information
+Who is responsible for providing support in Academy Describe medical needs and give detal equipment or devices, environmental is ils of child's symptoms, triggers, signs, treatments, facilities, ssues etc. Name of medication - dose, method of indications, administered by/self-admin f administration, when to be taken, side effects, contra- nistered with/without supervision.
+If this is a controlled drug - detail the a disposal rrangements required for storage, administering and Daily care requirements Specific support for the pupil's education onal, social and emotional needs Arrangements for Academy visits/trips etc Other information